 - Representation of the second Roman Catholic Diocese to file a Chapter 11, and confirmation of a plan of reorganization and occurrence of the effective date one year from filing date.

-- Representation of one of the nation's largest equipment leasing and finance companies in cases throughout the United States, including cases involving high-tech manufacturing, transportation (including shipping), and tool manufacturing and franchise-related loans in the restaurant and hospitality industries.
+- Representation of one of the nation's largest equipment leasing and finance companies in cases throughout the United States, that included cases involving high-tech manufacturing, transportation (including shipping), and tool manufacturing and franchise-related loans in the restaurant and hospitality industries.

 - Representation of one of the nation's largest convenience store owners and operators in bankruptcy of prior purchaser of numerous fee-owned and leased store locations.